Ahmed-Mabrouck/.NET-Core-Request-Context/README.md

 ![Build Profile](https://github.com/Ahmed-Mabrouck/.NET-Core-Request-Context/assets/13695213/743089f7-f566-4676-9261-4ae3439da18a)

 ### Number of Requests
-You can change number of simulated requests by changing n varibale value in Context.ConsoleAppWithContext Program.cs [Line 44](https://github.com/AhmedMabrouck/.NET-Core-Request-Context/blob/65aa2b970bcb3640f242d92adc99bab582e87ae6/Context.ConsoleAppWithContext/Program.cs#L44C17-L44C17)
+You can change number of simulated requests by changing n varibale value in Context.ConsoleAppWithContext Program.cs [[Line 45]](https://github.com/Ahmed-Mabrouck/.NET-Core-Request-Context/blob/db7a22b0068567854ff877eab4723963c1e8c3f3/Context.ConsoleAppWithContext/Program.cs#L45C21-L45C21)

 ## What Was Testing Results ?
 - AsyncLocal can be considered as one of the best implementation for request contexts.